camrex/rmi-360-workflow-pyt/docs_legacy/tools/rename_and_tag.md

 ```

 - Naming convention supports placeholders for project, date, sequence, etc.
-- Output folder is created if missing.
+- The output folder is created if missing.

 ---